rdemolgen/SavvySuite/README.md

 + -chr (chromosome name) - This limits the analysis to just one chromosome - all reads outside that chromosome will be discarded.
 + -case - All samples listed after this option (until a -control option) are marked as case samples, and CNV calling will be performed on them.
 This is the default.
 + -control - All samples listed after this option (until a -case option) are marked as control samples, and CNV calling will not be performed on them.
++ -data - An additional file will be created for all case samples, which contains the raw data that SavvyCNV used to call CNVs.
+The output file is named after the input CoverageBinner file, with ".<bin_size>.data" appended.
+The file contains 8 columns, which are:
+  1. Chromosome
+  2. Bin start position
+  3. Bin end position
+  4. Noise-corrected normalised read depth
+  5. Estimated error in normalised read depth
+  6. Uncorrected normalised read depth
+  7. Phred score probability of a deletion in this bin
+  8. Phred score probability of a duplication in this bin

 The output cnv_list.csv contains a tab-separated list of detected CNVs.
 The columns in the output are:
 1. Chromosome